PacificBiosciences/hifihla/README.md

                                   -vvv => "Trace" [default: Warn] -h, --help                     Print help
   -V, --version                  Print version

-Copyright (C) 2004-2023     Pacific Biosciences of California, Inc.
-This program comes with ABSOLUTELY NO WARRANTY; it is intended for Research Use Only and not for use in diagnostic procedures.
 ```

 ### Align queries to specific alleles in IPD-IMGT/HLA